team-project-bloom/bloom/README.md

+# Bloom 🍷

+**Bloom** is a wine shop application where users can explore wines, search dynamically, add favorites, and add items to the shopping cart for future orders through a simple REST API.

+---

 ### How to Launch a Spring Boot Application with Maven or Docker Compose

 Before running the application, ensure the following tools are installed and available: